cockroachdb/docs/v2.0/training/fault-tolerance-and-automated-repair.md

     --join=localhost:26257,localhost:26258,localhost:26259
     ~~~

-2. In a new terminal, use the [`cockroach zone`](../configure-replication-zones.html) command to change the cluster's default replication factor to 5:
+2. In a new terminal, use the [`cockroach zone`](../configure-replication-zones.html) command change the cluster's default replication factor to 5:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ echo 'num_replicas: 5' | ./cockroach zone set .default --insecure -f -
-    $ echo 'num_replicas: 5' | ./cockroach zone set .liveness --insecure -f -
-    $ echo 'num_replicas: 5' | ./cockroach zone set .meta --insecure -f -
     ~~~

     ~~~